fdecampredon/react-typescript/Readme.md

 ## AutoBind Methods

-In react, methods are automaticly bound to a component, this is not the case when using ReactTypecript, to activate this behavious you can use the `autoBindMethods` function of react typescript :
+In react, methods are automaticly bound to a component, this is not the case when using ReactTypecript, to activate this behavious you can use the `autoBindMethods` function of ReactTypescript :

 ```typescript